-With the Generations and Gender Survey we look at what is important in the context of couples, family formation, having children, and relations between younger and older generations.
+With the Generations & Gender Survey we look at what is important in the context of couples, family formation, having children, and relations between younger and older generations.
 Your opinion will be an important source for our research and for future political decisions and therewith living conditions in your country and many others.
-The study is part of an international programme, coordinated by United Nations Economic Commission for Europe (UNECE) and a group of Europe’s leading demographic research institutes.
+The survey is part of an international programme, coordinated by United Nations Economic Commission for Europe (UNECE) and a group of Europe’s leading demographic research institutes.

 Why me?
 Why was I asked to participate?

-Because we are not able to get information on everybody in a country or area, we instead collect data from a selection of participants.
+Because we are not able to get information on everybody in a country or area, we instead collect data from a selection of people.
 This selection is random and it is by chance alone that you were selected to participate.
 Your help is vital to the success of this research.
 We can only obtain a truly representative picture of the national population if selected persons agree to be interviewed.
 It is vital that people like you are represented in this research.

 Will I be asked to provide information on sensitive topics?

 Because our focus is on topics such as family life and having children, there may be questions in where you feel a bit uncomfortable.
 Remember that the answers you provide are confidential and you will not be identified as a participant in the survey.
-Your responses will be depersonalized and analyzed with those of thousands other people.
+Your responses will be depersonalised and analysed with those of thousands other people.
 But ultimately, you can always skip a question if you feel too uncomfortable with it.